sanitize_html_class() WP 1.0

 Return

-String.
-The sanitized value
+.
+The sanitized value.

 Usage

-sanitize_html_class( $class, $fallback );
+sanitize_html_class( $classname, $fallback );

-- $class(string) (required)
+- $classname(string) (required)

-- The classname to be sanitized
+- The classname to be sanitized.

 - $fallback(string)